Create and manage target group

 -

-Click on Health check IP by subnet to view the health check IP list.
-Keep the health check IP query screen open or copy the list.
+Click Health check IP by subnet at the top of the tab to view the list of health check IPs.
+Keep the view open or copy the IPs.

 -

-- If the same policy has already been added to one or more of the connected security groups, it means that communication is already allowed.
+- If the rule already exists in any one of the connected security groups, communication is already permitted.

 -